YaleGuo/Minis/README.md

 # Minis

 A mini Spring platform for learning.
-We plan to implement IoC,MVC,JDBCTemplate and AOP from scratch.
+We plan to implement IoC,MVC,JDBCTemplate,AOP and ThreadPool from scratch.

 IoC is the core of Minis.
 We will use a bean factory to manage all required beans.